- What is a landing page?

 How do I create a landing page?

-Elementor is great for designing visual landing pages but it’s not necessary to use fancy software.
+Keep in mind that while fancy sales pages might compel people to take a look, the most important part of your page is the copy.
 If you have a compelling offer and good copywriting skills, a plain text page with some regular formatting and imagery will work fine.

 Most basic WordPress themes have a simple landing page template that strips away the menu and sidebar.
-This is suitable if you don’t need fancy design or layouts.
+This is suitable if you don’t need fancy designs or layouts.

 What about landing page SEO?

-In many cases, however, we might not want to optimise for SEO and we would instruct Google to not index our page.
+In many cases, however, we might not want to optimize a landing page for SEO and we would instruct Google to not index our page.
 Why would we do this?
 There are several reasons.
 Here are a few: